gabotronix/underpass-docs/portainer.md

 ***

 #### Volumes
 The `Volumes` page gives you a list of the persistent storage that the containers are using.
-Persistent storage means that the data is retained even if a container is deleted or recreated.
+Persistent storage means that the data is retained even if a container is removed or recreated.

 For instance, if you create a `Server` or a `User` from the Pritunl web panel, the data is stored in the `underpass_mongodb` volume.
 You can remove or delete the `pritunl container` all you want, but your login credentials, users, and VPN servers will remain intact.
 However, if you delete the `underpass_mongodb` volume, all your data is lost as well.